nxtbz/learntocode/README.md

 - [ ] Eloquent Ruby by Russ Olsen
 - [ ] Practical Object-Oriented Design in Ruby by Sandi Metz
 - [ ] Confident Ruby by Avdi Grimm
+- [ ] Pragmatic Programmer

 Rails
-- [ ] Ruby on Rails Tutorial by Michael Hartl
+- [x] Ruby on Rails Tutorial by Michael Hartl
 - [ ] Learn Ruby on Rails by Daniel Kehoe
 - [ ] The Rails 4 Way by Obie Fernandez
 - [ ] Crafting Rails 4 Applications by Jose Valim
 - [ ] Rails Recipes by Chad Fowler
-- [ ] Agile Web Development with Rails 4 by Ruby, Thomas & Hannson
+- [x] Agile Web Development with Rails 4 by Ruby, Thomas & Hannson

 ##Other